MicroEJ/docs/VEEPortingGuide/uiCco.rst

 * The rendering time of a simple shape with the GPU (time in the VG-Lite library + GPU setup time + rendering time) is longer than with software rendering.
 To enable the hardware rendering for simple shapes, uncomment the definition of ``VGLITE_USE_GPU_FOR_SIMPLE_DRAWINGS``  in ``display_configuration.h``.
 * The rendering time of an RGB565 image into an RGB565 buffer without applying an opacity (alpha == 0xff) is longer than with software rendering (as this kind of drawing consists in performing a mere memory copy).
 To enable the hardware rendering for RGB565 images, uncomment the definition of ``VGLITE_USE_GPU_FOR_RGB565_IMAGES``  in ``display_configuration.h``.
-* ARGB8888, ARGB1555 and ARGB4444 transparent images are not compatible with some revisions of the VG-Lite GPU.
-Older GPU revisions do not render correctly transparent images because the pre-multiplication of the pixel opacity is not propagated to the pixel color components.
+* ARGB8888, ARGB1555, and ARGB4444 transparent images are not compatible with some revisions of the VG-Lite GPU.
+Older GPU revisions do not render transparent images correctly because the pre-multiplication of the pixel opacity is not propagated to the pixel color components.
 To enable the hardware rendering for transparent images, uncomment the definition of ``VGLITE_USE_GPU_FOR_TRANSPARENT_IMAGES``  in ``display_configuration.h``.
 Note that this limitation does not concern the A8 and A4 formats.

 The following table describes the accelerated features: